What Is Non-Owner SR-22 Insurance?

-Non-owner SR-22 insurance is car insurance for drivers who do not own a vehicle but are required to file an SR-22 with their state.
-An SR-22 is a form verifying that a high-risk driver has the minimum amount of car insurance required by the state, and it is needed even if the driver doesn’t own a car.
-That is where non-owner SR-22 insurance comes in handy.
-It allows drivers to fulfill their state’s insurance requirements even if they don’t have a vehicle to insure.
+Non-owner SR-22 insurance is a type of car insurance for drivers who do not own a vehicle but are required to file an SR-22 with their state.
+An SR-22 verifies that a high-risk driver has the minimum amount of car insurance required by the state, and a non-owner policy satisfies the requirement if you don't have a vehicle.

 Who Needs Non-Owner SR-22 Insurance?

 - Must file an SR-22 with their state due to high-risk infractions

 - Do not own a car